olcf/olcf-user-docs/profiling/TAU.rst

 - Explanation:
-	- One one process was runnign as it is a seriial application, even MPI calls are executed from single thread.
+	- One process was running as it is a serial application, even MPI calls are executed from a single thread.
-        - The total execution time is 70.733 seconds and only 9 msec are the exclusive for the main routine and the rest are caused by subroutines
+        - The total execution time is 70.733 seconds and only 9 msec are exclusive for the main routine and the rest are caused by subroutines
-	- The exclusive time is the time caused by the mentioned routine and the inclusive is with the executin time from the subroutines
+	- The exclusive time is the time caused by the mentioned routine, and the inclusive is with the execution time from the subroutines
 	- The #Subrs is the number of the called subroutines
-	- There is also information about the parallel I/O if any exists, the bytes and the bandwidth.
+	- There is also information about the parallel I/O if any exists, the bytes, and the bandwidth.

 We will present paraprof tool for the MPI version of the MiniWeather.